 This study of an intentional partnership between a coalition of African American faith-based leaders located in rural eastern North Carolina and North Carolina Agricultural & Technical State University (NC A&T), a Historically Black College/University (HBCU), describes the engaged partnership between a faith-based organization and a university to build leadership capacity for addressing health, education, and economic disparities.
 It provides an overview of civic engagement activities and replicable methodologies.
 The authors offer findings, initial reflections on lessons learned, and promising practices for other faith-based organizations and universities in future partnering.
 The article demonstrates that community-university partnerships can and do impact the engagement practices of faith based leaders.
 Thus the study provides insight into the importance of planning, communication, and teaching practices grounded in the cultural and historical context of community.

-African American Churches and their members work to improve the health outcomes and healthcare advocacy for citizens by offering fitness classes, sponsoring health ministries that teach others to accurately administer medications, and actively engaging physicians, public officials, and community leaders.
+African American Churches and their members work to improve the women’s and men’s health outcomes and healthcare advocacy for citizens by offering fitness classes, sponsoring health ministries that teach others to accurately administer medications, and actively engaging physicians, public officials, and community leaders.
 This perhaps represents the scenario that health and faith leaders believe is needed to address the health disparities facing this ethnic community in the US.
 Are there intersections in which the collective efficacy of religious leaders, community leaders, and university faculty can change the individual health and human service related practices of African American parishioners while affecting local health and human service policy?
+It might be a good idea to engage the community in physical activities together like Austin Tennis Lessons to improve the general health of the community and ease them into a sport everyone can enjoy.

 The relationship between spirituality and higher learning in African American communities has existed since diverse groups of African tribesmen with varied spiritual beliefs entered this country as slaves and found a common faith to be a path to social, economic, physical, and intellectual independence.
 This has evolved into higher education institutions that were originally outgrowths of the African American Church and are now exploring strategies for improving the health and wellbeing of the parishioners.
 The Christian church continues to play a unique role in the community.
 African Americans represent a significant share of those engaged in participatory faith.1 Although they represent thirteen percent of the adult population in the U.S., African Americans account for twenty-five percent of those involved in small group participatory faith and thirty percent of house church attendees.2 These figures are to be expected, given that the Church is the oldest institution in these communities.3